-For classes not on the standard schedule, the return of Title IV funds will be computed using the Department of Education R2T4 approved software which calculates the number of days that have passed in the semester over the total number of days in the semester.
-The total number of days in the semester includes break time and weekends.
-A grade of "W" will be given for any class from which the student withdraws (note a withdrawal applies on or after the first day of the semester).
+Effective Fall of 2017, students are allowed to drop classes up through two weeks into a semester.
+When this occurs, all financial aid will be removed from the student's account and returned to financial aid sources.
+Return of Title IV funds will be computed using the Department of Education R2T4 approved software which calculates the number of days that the student has participated in class during the semester over the total number of days in the semester.
+The total number of days in the semester excludes break time and weekends.
+A grade of "W" will be given for any class from which the student withdraws (note a withdrawal applies on or after the second week of the semester).